William, Prince of Wales: Conservation

-William became patron of the Tusk Trust in December 2005, a charity that works towards conserving wildlife and initiating community development across Africa.
-He carried out his first official duty with the Trust in launching a 5000 mi bike ride across the African continent in April 2008.
-Later, William helped with launching the Tusk Conservation Awards, which have been presented to selected environmental activists annually since 2013.
+William became patron of the Tusk Trust in December 2005, a charity that works to conserve wildlife and support community development across Africa.
+He carried out his first official duty with the Trust in April 2008 by launching a 5000 mi bike ride across the African continent.
+He later helped launch the Tusk Conservation Awards, presented annually since 2013 to recognise environmental activists.
 In June 2010, he and his brother visited Botswana, Lesotho, and South Africa, undertaking projects relating to wildlife, sport, and young children.
-In 2013 he succeeded his grandfather, the Duke of Edinburgh, as president of Fields in Trust and transitioned into the role of patron in 2024.
-He established the United for Wildlife Transport Taskforce in December 2014, with the goal of reducing global illegal wildlife trade.
-In 2014 Jane Goodall stated that William had expressed the view that all ivory in the royal collection needed to be destroyed.
-William has occasionally commented on the effects of overpopulation on the wildlife of Africa, but his remarks have been criticised in the media for not taking resource consumption and population density into consideration.
+In 2013, he succeeded his grandfather the Duke of Edinburgh as president of Fields in Trust and transitioned into the role of patron in 2024.
+He established the United for Wildlife Transport Taskforce in December 2014 to reduce the global illegal wildlife trade.
+In 2014, Jane Goodall stated that William had expressed the view that all ivory in the royal collection should be destroyed.
+William has occasionally commented on the effects of overpopulation on African wildlife, though his remarks have been criticised for not addressing resource consumption and population density.

-After two years of research, William launched the Earthshot Prize in October 2020, designed to provide funding and incentive for environmental solutions over the next decade.
-Following the launch, he gave a TED Talk on environmental protection and conservation as part of the TED Countdown climate change initiative.
-Later that month, William took over the patronages of Fauna and Flora International and the British Trust for Ornithology, passed on from his grandparents.
-In the same month, he appeared in an ITV documentary titled Prince William: A Planet For Us All to discuss environmental issues.
+After two years of research, William launched the Earthshot Prize in October 2020, designed to provide funding and incentives for environmental solutions over the following decade.
+He subsequently delivered a TED Talk on environmental protection and conservation as part of the TED Countdown climate‑change initiative.
+Later that month, he assumed the patronages of Fauna and Flora International and the British Trust for Ornithology, passed on from his grandparents.
+He also appeared in an ITV documentary, Prince William: A Planet For Us All, discussing environmental issues.

-In 2021 William made a private donation to the Thin Green Line Foundation, which provides grants for the relatives of conservation park rangers that are killed every year while protecting wildlife.
-In July 2022, he condemned the murder of South African park ranger Anton Mzimba and asked for the responsible parties to "be brought to justice".
-William has called for stricter penalties for poachers and wildlife traffickers, having spoken at the Illegal Wildlife Trade Conference in 2018 and supported a court sentencing in the United States to a man responsible for trafficking rhinoceros horns and elephant ivory in 2022.
+In 2021, William made a private donation to the Thin Green Line Foundation, which provides grants to the families of conservation rangers killed while protecting wildlife.
+In July 2022, he condemned the murder of South African park ranger Anton Mzimba and called for those responsible to "be brought to justice".
+William has advocated stricter penalties for poachers and wildlife traffickers, having spoken at the Illegal Wildlife Trade Conference in 2018 and supported a 2022 US court sentencing of a man responsible for trafficking rhinoceros horns and elephant ivory.

 LGBT rights

-William has spoken out for LGBT rights as part of his work against cyberbullying, stating the importance of being "proud of the person you are" and discussing the effects of online abuse and discrimination.
-In 2016 he appeared in the July issue of Attitude and became the first member of the royal family to be featured on the cover of a gay magazine.
+William has spoken in support of LGBT rights as part of his work against cyberbullying, emphasising the importance of being "proud of the person you are" and highlighting the effects of online abuse and discrimination.
+In 2016, he appeared in the July issue of Attitude, becoming the first member of the royal family to feature on the cover of a gay magazine.
 He was recognised at the British LGBT Awards in May 2017.
-William hosted a commemorative Pride Month discussion with mental health charity volunteers at the Royal Vauxhall Tavern in June 2023.
+In June 2023, William hosted a Pride Month discussion with mental‑health charity volunteers at Royal Vauxhall Tavern.